 by Dr. John E. Warren

-(John E. Warren is Publisher, The San Diego Voice & Viewpoint)
+(Dr. John E. Warren is Publisher of the San Diego Voice & Viewpoint Newspaper)